Creating Collectables

 When completed, our Event Graph should look like this.

 Return to the main window and click play to test.
-Don’t forget to drag the blueprint (not the object) out of the Content draw and into the scene first.
+Don’t forget to drag the blueprint (not the object) out of the Content Drawer and into the scene first.